 More Strippers!
 More Zombies!

-Zombie Strippers is just one of a multitude of zombie comedies involving strippers that have popped up over the past couple of years.
+Zombie Strippers is just one of a multitude of zombie T&A comedies involving strippers that have popped up over the past couple of years.
 (Who knew?)
-A quick Amazon search reveals such additional blood splattered T&A delights as 2008's awkwardly titled Zombies, Zombies, Zombies!: Strippers vs. Zombies (which is apparently not to be confused with 2012's Zombies vs. Strippers), 2012's Girls Gone Dead (starring long time scream queen Linnea Quigley), and 2013's Stripperland!
-Japan is even getting in on the zombie/stripper fun with the irresistibly-titled flick Big T*ts Zombie (which is apparently in 3-D... because of course)...with a title like that, it has got to be the Gone With the Wind of the zombie/stripper sub-genre!!
+A quick Amazon search reveals such additional blood splattered delights as 2008's Strippers vs. Zombies (which is apparently not to be confused with 2012's Zombies vs. Strippers), 2012's Girls Gone Dead (starring long time scream queen Linnea Quigley), 2013's Stripperland! and 2015's oh-so-tastefully titled MILFS vs Zombies.
+Japan is even getting in on the fun with the irresistibly-titled Big Tits Zombie ...which, with a title like that, has got to be the Gone With the Wind of the zombie/stripper sub-genre!
+(It's even in 3-D, because of course.)
 I haven't seen any of the above flicks but hey, if they sound like your kinda thing...have at it.

-Zombie Strippers wants to be a go-for-broke, balls to the wall grindhouse style bad-taste splatter comedy ala Peter Jackson's Dead Alive or Robert Rodriguez's Planet Terror, but its no-budget look, lack of likeable characters and mostly-incoherent storyline doom it from the get-go.
+Zombie Strippers wishes it was a go-for-broke, balls to the wall grindhouse style bad-taste splatter comedy ala Peter Jackson's Dead Alive or Robert Rodriguez's Planet Terror, but its no-budget look, lack of likeable characters and mostly-incoherent storyline doom it from the get-go.
 It isn't worth your time or hard earned money.
 You can safely avoid this one unless you simply must see every movie with the word "zombie" in the title, you're an obsessed Jenna Jameson fan, or you have a severely high tolerance for B-Movie pain!!